Anti-abortion protester arrested after scaling Oklahoma City building

-OKLAHOMA CITY (KFOR) – An anti-abortion protester from Las Vegas was arrested Tuesday after he climbed nearly 800 feet to the top of Oklahoma City’s Devon Tower.
+OKLAHOMA CITY, Okla.
+(KFOR) – An anti-abortion protester from Las Vegas was arrested Tuesday after he climbed nearly 800 feet to the top of Oklahoma City’s Devon Tower.

 Maison Des Champs, also known as ‘Pro-life Spiderman’ began his climb at around 8 a.m.